Flood Advisory issued for Hale by NWS - News Break

 Flood Advisory issued for Hale by NWS

 Effective: 2021-05-26 19:36:00 CDT Expires: 2021-05-27 19:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Hale FLOOD ADVISORY REMAINS IN EFFECT UNTIL 11 PM CDT THIS EVENING FOR NORTHWESTERN HALE AND EAST CENTRAL LAMB COUNTIES At 901 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Some locations that will experience flooding include Olton, Halfway and Fieldton.alerts.weather.gov
+Target Area: Hale The National Weather Service in Lubbock has issued a * Flood Advisory for Northwestern Hale County in northwestern Texas East Central Lamb County in northwestern Texas * Until 1100 PM CDT. * At 831 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Olton, Halfway and Fieldton.alerts.weather.gov